MDAnalysis/MDAnalysis.github.io/_posts/2022-08-24-mdakits-intro.md

 * As a **developer**: Would you be interested in creating an MDAKit?
   What should we do to make it easy for you?

+Get in touch!
+MDAKits are new and we look forward to adapting the initial (v0.1.0!) approach based on what we hear from the community.

 --- @IAlibay @jbarnoud @orbeckst @richardjgowers  @fiona-naughton @lilyminium